Daintree, Queensland: Education

-Daintree State School is a government primary (Prep-6) school for boys and girls at Osborne Street (16.2493°S 145.3202°E).
+Daintree State School is a government primary (Prep–6) school for boys and girls at Osborne Street (16.2493°S 145.3202°E).
 In 2017, the school had an enrolment of 15 students with 2 teachers (1 full-time equivalent) and 5 non-teaching staff (2 full-time equivalent).

+There are no secondary schools in Daintree.
+The nearest government secondary school is Mossman State High School in Mossman to the south.